 2. Design & Redesign: A Romanesque Masterpiece

-Bishop San Pedro de Mezonzo rebuilt the temple in 1003 in pre-Romanesque style and the current cathedral was erected by 1075, at a time when pilgrimages enjoyed their heyday.
+Bishop San Pedro de Mezonzo rebuilt the church in 1003 in pre-Romanesque style, and by 1075, the current cathedral was under construction during the peak of pilgrimages.

-The Pórtico da Gloria was reopened to the public in 2018, after a 10-year-long detailed restoration project.
+The Pórtico da Gloria was reopened to the public in 2018 after undergoing a meticulous 10-year restoration project.

-At 76metres, the Cathedral of Santiago de Compostela was Europe’s tallest building at the time.
+At one time, the Cathedral of Santiago de Compostela, standing at 76 metres, was the tallest building in Europe.

 3. Porta Santa: The Holy Door